lindsayguvenc-coder/Mind-the-Gap/replit.md

 ## Overview

 Mind the Gap is a comprehensive data visualization dashboard application that displays real-time gender equality statistics from the World Bank API.
-The application presents five key metrics: gender pay gap, leadership representation, maternal mortality rate, contraceptive access, and workforce participation across 14 countries (Global, US, UK, Canada, France, Germany, Japan, Australia, India, Brazil, Mexico, South Africa, Sweden, Norway).
+The application presents five key metrics: gender pay gap, leadership representation, maternal mortality rate, contraceptive access, and workforce participation across 5 locations (Global, United States, United Kingdom, Canada, and Mexico).

 Users can:
 - View all statistics in an interactive dashboard with expandable historical trend charts (2015-2024)